This is an ‘evergreen’, timeless update from the Sophia’s Children archives.

 Many ancestral/indigenous and mature spiritual traditions put the responsibility squarely in our own laps: What comes up in our experience reflects something that’s within us, individually or culturally.

-This isn’t to say that’s about taking responsibility for, or ‘air-brushing’ away, someone else’s poor or dysfunctional behavior.
+This isn’t to say that’s about taking responsibility for, or ‘air-brushing’ away, someone else’s poor, dysfunctional, or outright toxic behavior.
 Far from it.
 Nor does it mean that we accept chronically disrespectful, diminishing, or otherwise abusive behavior or relationships as normal, or as part of our “karma” — something that has been identified by some as “religious/spiritual abuse.”

 But rather, we can see it as an opportunity to reclaim responsibility (response-ability) for what may be arising within our own selves and what the external experience was reflecting to us — and, as appropriate, entering into reflection and discernment about how we find ourselves in such patterns of relationship … where did such a “toxic normal” begin for us?